philipdongfei/MyAlgs4/Chapter14_Code/Exercises/Exercises1-4.md

 1.4.44 *Birthday problem*.
 Write a program that takes an integer N from the command line and uses StdRandom.uniform() to generate a random sequence of integers between 0 and N-1.
 Run experiments to validate the hypothesis that the number of integers generated before the first repeated value is found is ~sqrt(pi*N/2).

-1.4.45 *Coupon collector problem*.
-Generating random integers as in the previous exercise, run experiments to validate the hypothesis that the number of integers generated before all possible values are generated is ~NH_N.